Intelligent-Silicon/AutoUnattend/Microsoft-Windows-Setup.md

 An example of gaining firmware persistance using an offline JTAG method which can in itself be useful for discovery of firmware abilities and attack vectors can be see here. https://spritesmods.com/?art=hddhack

 This is by no means the only attack vector that can exist.
-Bugs in software can also be a backdoor waiting for hackers to exploit!
+Bugs in software can also be a backdoor waiting for hackers to exploit.
+Any smart device can potentially be hacked.
 You have been warned!

 # ```<RunSynchronousCommand> continued...```